ralphunrau/product-ranker/project-details/final-project.md

 Shoppers can decide on which product to buy when unsure if the product is the best fit for them.

 User Stories:

-User can can a photo of a product and view product information in the app User can see related products and see where they tier amongst each other User can save their tier lists to their profile
+User can see where a product ranks amongst similar products User can see related products and see where they tier amongst each other User can save their tier lists to their profile
 User can share their saved tier lists to other users